Free Things to Do in Greenville

 Low-Cost Level-Up:

-If you're near NOMA Square, try a chocolate confection at Kilwins Chocolates, Fudge & Ice Cream, take home an interesting foodie souvenir from Oil & Vinegar, or grab a seat at Roost Restaurant.
-Feeling creative?
-Join a candle-making class at Greenville Soy Candle Company.
-Near ONE City Plaza, get an outdoor table at Sassafras Southern Bistro, Tupelo Honey, or Cantina 76.
+If you're near NOMA Square, take home a foodie souvenir from Oil & Vinegar, or grab a seat at Roost Restaurant.
+Creatives can join a candle-making class at Greenville Soy Candle Company.
+Near ONE City Plaza, get an outdoor table at Sassafras Southern Bistro or Cantina 76.
+At Camperdown, dine at CAMP and grab dessert at Jeni's Splendid Ice Creams.

 Statue Bears at 3 Bears Linky Stone Park